Sulkovian dialect

-The Sulkovian dialect (Silesian: sulkowski djalekt; dialekt sułkowski) is one of the Silesian dialects, extracted by Feliks Steuer in his work Dialekt sułkowski (1934).
-It is a part of the Silesian-Lach border dialects; its name derives from Steuer's native village Sulków.
+The Sulkovian dialect (Silesian: sułkowski djalekt; dialekt sułkowski) is one of the Silesian dialects, extracted by Feliks Steuer in his work Dialekt sułkowski (1934).
+It is a part of the Silesian-Lach border dialects; its name derives from Steuer's native village Sułków.

 The works Ostatni gwojźdźaurz and Z naszej źymjy ślůnskej were written in this dialect.

 The characteristic features of Sulkovian phonology are: